FrancoLiberali/cql/docs/badaas-orm/connecting_to_a_database.rst

 For details about this logger visit :doc:`/badaas-orm/logger`.
 For details about gorm configuration visit `gorm documentation <https://gorm.io/docs/connecting_to_the_database.html>`_.

-When using badaas-orm with `fx` as :ref:`dependency injector <badaas-orm/concepts:Dependency injection>` you will need to provide (`fx.Provide`) a function that returns a `*gorm.DB`.

 Migration
 ----------------------------

 Migration is done by gorm using the `gormDB.AutoMigrate` method.
 For details visit `gorm docs <https://gorm.io/docs/migration.html>`_.

-When using badaas-orm with `fx` as :ref:`dependency injector <badaas-orm/concepts:Dependency injection>` this method can't be called directly.
-In that case, badaas-orm will execute the migration by providing `orm.AutoMigrate` to fx.
-For this to work, you will need to provide also a method that returns `orm.GetModelsResult` with the models you want to include in the migration.
-Remember that the order in this list is important for gorm to be able to execute the migration.